M6 Toll: Traffic levels

 In December 2004, one year after opening, Friends of the Earth issued a press release expressing concern that, faced with lower than expected traffic numbers, Midland Expressway were trying to attract new traffic-generating developments to greenbelt and greenfield sites in the M6 Toll Corridor. and in April 2005 the Royal Institution of Chartered Surveyors reported that there was strong interest in the commercial property market place around the M6 Toll "zone of influence".

 In May 2005, the Macquarie Infrastructure Group reported that traffic figures were "disappointing".
-In August 2005 the Highways Agency confirmed in its own "one year" study showing that usage had settled at around 50,000 vehicle per day (lower than the predicted 74,000) but that traffic volumes on the M6 had reduced slightly.
+In August 2005 the Highways Agency confirmed in its own "one year" study showing that usage had settled at around 50,000 vehicles per day (lower than the predicted 74,000) but that traffic volumes on the M6 had reduced slightly.

 From 2008, traffic levels started to fall.
 Traffic in the first quarter of 2009 was 39,000 vehicles-per-day (Monday-Friday figures), but recovered to reach 54,000 in the second quarter of 2015.

 Traffic levels are not published on a regular basis, but can be found in company financial reports published in press, generally around about September the following year.